minalee98/QTM350FinalProject/README.md

 # QTM350FinalProject
-Final Project for QTM 350_Emory University
+Final Project for QTM 350_Data Science Computing_Emory University All the works are attached above